-Since 2007 it’s been illegal to smoke in enclosed workplaces, public places and vehicles in England.
+Since 2007 it’s been illegal in England to smoke in

-The regulations also require smoke-free premises and vehicles to display no-smoking signs at all times.
+The regulations need smoke-free premises and vehicles to display no-smoking signs.

-We are responsible for enforcing the smoke-free regulations and can provide help and advice for specific smoke-free queries.
+We are responsible for enforcing the smoke-free regulations.
+We can provide help and advice for specific smoke-free queries.

-From October 2015 it’s been illegal to smoke in a vehicle with anyone under the age of 18.
-This is enforced by the police.
+The police enforce smoking in a vehicle with anyone under the age of 18.

 An enclosed space is a space with a ceiling or roof, and except for doors, windows or passage ways are deemed enclosed, whether on a permanent or temporary basis.

 A space with a ceiling or roof, but with openings in the walls less than half of total wall area, including other structures that serve the purpose of walls and constitute the perimeter of the premises.
-When working out the area of an opening, no account can be taken of openings in which doors, windows or other fittings can be opened or shut.
+When calculating an area do not include

-Smoking shelters do not have to be provided anywhere.
-If you’re installing one please email email@example.com for further guidance.
+No-one has to provide a smoking shelter.
+If you’re installing one please email email@example.com for guidance.